 Financial Professional materials

 Please be advised that this webpage is not intended as legal or tax advice.
 Accordingly, any tax information provided is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and clients should seek advice based on their particular circumstances from an independent tax advisor.
 Neither Equitable nor its affiliates provide legal or tax advice.

-Life insurance products are issued by either AXA Equitable Life Insurance Company (New York, NY) or MONY Life Insurance Company of America (LOA), an Arizona stock corporation with its main administration office in Jersey City, NJ and are co-distributed by AXA Network, LLC (AXA Network Insurance Agency of California in CA; AXA Network Insurance Agency of Utah in UT; AXA Network of Puerto Rico, Inc. in PR) and AXA Distributors, LLC, 1290 Avenue of the Americas, New York, NY 10104.
-When sold by New York based (i.e. domiciled) financial Professionals life insurance is issued by AXA Equitable Life Insurance Company.
+Life insurance products are issued by Equitable Financial Life Insurance Company (New York, NY) or Equitable Financial Life Insurance Company of America (Equitable America), an Arizona stock corporation with its main administration office in Jersey City, NY and are co-distributed by Equitable Network, LLC (Equitable Network Insurance Agency of California in CA; Equitable Network Insurance Agency of Utah in UT; Equitable Network of Puerto Rico, Inc. in PR), and Equitable Distributors, LLC.
+Variable Products are co-distributed by Equitable Advisors, LLC (Member FINRA, SIPC) and Equitable Distributors, LLC.
+When sold by New York based (i.e. domiciled) financial Professionals life insurance is issued by Equitable Financial Life Insurance Company.